 - 1. This guidance note has been prepared to assist market participants understand the Panel's approach to funding arrangements for the cash component of consideration under a takeover. - 2.
 The examples are illustrative only and nothing in the note binds the Panel in a particular case. - 3.
 While focused on debt facilities, the principles in this note apply with the necessary adaptation to funding, in whole or in part, by raising equity. - 4.
-Section 631(2)(b)1 requires that a person not announce a bid if: "the person is reckless as to whether they will be able to perform their obligations relating to the takeover bid if a substantial proportion of the offers under the bid are accepted." - 5.
-A bidder, therefore, must believe it will be able to implement its offer.2 It must have (and maintain) a reasonable basis for that belief.
+The policy bases for this note are: - (a) the acquisition of control over voting shares must take place in an efficient, competitive and informed market (s602(a))1 and - (b) shareholders and directors must be given enough information to enable them to assess the merits of a proposal (s602(b)(iii)).